Protecting cultural heritage from armed conflicts in Ukraine and beyond

 Find all our articles on Patreon

 “Protecting cultural heritage from armed conflicts in Ukraine and beyond” by the CULT Committee of the European Parliament.
-The study explores ways to protect cultural heritage from armed conflicts in Ukraine and beyond, analysing international law, policy frameworks, and past conflicts.
+The study examines methods to safeguard cultural heritage from armed conflicts in Ukraine and beyond, analysing international law, policy frameworks, and past conflicts.
 Moreover, it provides recommendations for EU Member States to enhance protection.

 Here is a quick overview based on the document and the Executive Summary: